score-json/nlohmann_json/docs/mkdocs/docs/api/macros/json_use_legacy_discarded_value_comparison.md

 ## Notes

-!!! warning "Inconsistent behavior in C++20 and beyond"
+!!! warning "Inconsistent behaviour in C++20 and beyond"

-    When targeting C++20 or above, enabling the legacy comparison behavior is _strongly_ discouraged.
+    When targeting C++20 or above, enabling the legacy comparison behaviour is _strongly_ discouraged.

       - The 3-way comparison operator (`<=>`) will always give the correct result (`#!cpp std::partial_ordering::unordered`) regardless of the value of `JSON_USE_LEGACY_DISCARDED_VALUE_COMPARISON`.
-      - Overloads for the equality and relational operators emulate the legacy behavior.
+      - Overloads for the equality and relational operators emulate the legacy behaviour.

-    Code outside your control may use either 3-way comparison or the equality and relational operators, resulting in inconsistent and unpredictable behavior.
+    Code outside your control may use either 3-way comparison or the equality and relational operators, resulting in inconsistent and unpredictable behaviour.

     See [`operator<=>`](../basic_json/operator_spaceship.md) for more information on 3-way comparison.

 !!! warning "Deprecation"

-    The legacy comparison behavior is deprecated and may be removed in a future major version release.
+    The legacy comparison behaviour is deprecated and may be removed in a future major version release.

     New code should not depend on it and existing code should try to remove or rewrite expressions relying on it.